shimonuri/cmdb/README.md

-# Cmdb
+# efocus
-Cmdb is a simple command-line based debugger.
+efocus is a simple command-line based debugger.